Beeleigh Abbey Gardens

 The gardens have been maintained since the last open day in 2023 by head gardener Chis Cork and his growing team of staff and volunteers.

-If you are a returning visitor, you will notice some of the recent works to the hedgerows and surround fields to increase biodiversity and native habitats.
+If you are a returning visitor, you will notice some of the recent works to the hedgerows and surrounding fields to increase biodiversity and native habitats.
 We have welcomed bees back to Beeleigh Abbey with the construction of 15 cedarwood beehives and Jacob sheep to graze on the adjoining fields.

 The grounds at Beeleigh Abbey include three acres of beautifully maintained gardens in a historic countryside setting, with mature trees surrounding the many plant and water features.
-There are also woodland walks leading to the tidal River Chelmer, Beeleigh Falls, cottage & bog gardens, along with an extensive formal rose garden filled with over 300 English roses, kitchen & soft fruit garden, orchard, wildflower meadow, wisteria walk, and stunning 85 metre long mixed border displays.
+There are also woodland walks leading to the tidal River Chelmer, Beeleigh Falls, cottage & bog gardens, along with an extensive garden filled with over 300 English roses, kitchen & soft fruit garden, orchard, wildflower meadow, wisteria walk, and stunning 85 metre long mixed border displays.

 Specimen trees include species such as Magnolia, Tulip, and Indian Bean to name just a few.